duolines-pro/duolines-pro.github.io/PRIVACY.md

 Privacy Policy for DuoLines
-Last updated: Ferbruary 24, 2026
+Last updated: February 24, 2026

 1. Information Collection
-DuoLines collects the user-provided API Key (if applicable) and UI theme preferences (font sizes, colors, layout choices).
-These are stored locally on the user's device using chrome.storage.local.
+DuoLines collects user-provided settings, such as translation language preferences, UI theme choices, and personal API keys/Google Apps Script URLs.
+This data is stored locally on the user's device using chrome.storage.

 2. Use of Information
-The API Key is used solely to authenticate and process text translations via the user's selected translation provider or Google Apps Script.
-We do not transmit this key to any third party except the service URL requested by the user.
+The collected information is used solely to facilitate the translation process and provide a consistent user interface.
+Text content selected by the user for translation is sent to the designated translation service (e.g., Google Apps Script) and is processed in real-time.

-3. Data Storage
+3. Data Storage and Security
-All data, including translation history and text context, is processed dynamically and stored locally in the browser.
-We do not have access to your browsing history, personal files, or identity.
+We do not store your personal identity, browsing history, or translated content on our servers.
+All processing happens in the browser or via the user's chosen API endpoint.

+4. Third-Party Services
+When using the translation feature, selected text is transmitted to Google services.
+Please refer to Google’s Privacy Policy for more information on how they handle data.

-4. Changes to This Policy
+5. Changes to This Policy
-We may update our Privacy Policy from time to time to reflect new features or regulations.
+We may update our Privacy Policy from time to time.
+Users are encouraged to check this page for any changes.

 Contact: duolinesmail@gmail.com